applications / docs

 - Entrance Gates.
 The Station has two entrance gates for visitors to use for entering and exiting the Station.
 The gates are automated and require an assigned access code to open.

 - Visitor Registration.
 Visitors are required to sign-in & out at the check kiosks located at the entrance gates each day the Station is visited.
 The following information is required: Date, Full Name, # in party, Time in, Time out, Purpose of visit, Location(s) visiting (use Management Unit or Area ID).
+Visitors are required to leave by the same entrance they entered.

 - Station Speed Limit.
 The speed limit throughout the Station is 15 MPH.